 XPath Locator

-XPath is a language by which we can traverse the DOM (document object model) of the web page.
-XPath is more powerful and flexible as compared to the previously discussed locators.
-We can find out any element on a web page by using one or more than one XPaths and also we can express other locators as an XPath.
+XPath is a language by which we can traverse the web page’s DOM (document object model).
+XPath is more powerful and flexible than the previously discussed locators.
+We can find any element on a web page by using one or more than one XPath, and we can also express other locators as an XPath.
 Excepting CSS Selectors, no other locators share this feature.
-If you have written a good XPath then its a robust but a poor XPath will not work when the application changes.
+If you have written a good XPath, it is robust, but a poor XPath will not work when the application changes.

 findElement(By.xpath("XPath"));